Crete Mediterranean forests

-The Crete Mediterranean forests is a terrestrial ecoregion that encompasses Greek the island of Crete.
+The Crete Mediterranean forests is a terrestrial ecoregion that encompasses the Greek island of Crete.

 The island has a Mediterranean climate, and is in the Mediterranean forests, woodlands, and scrub biome found in the lands in and around the Mediterranean Sea.
 Crete's diverse habitats, from shrublands to forests, sustain 1600 species of plants, including dozens of endemic species.
 The island was once characterized by forests, but centuries of human habitation have transformed the landscape, converting much of the original forest into shrublands, woodlands, fields, orchards, and pastures.

 Geography

 Crete lies in the eastern Mediterranean Sea.
 The Aegean Sea is to the north, and the Libyan Sea is to the south.
 It is about 160 km south of the Greek mainland.
-Crete is the largest island in Greece and the fifth-largest island in the Mediterranean, with an area of 8,336 km².
+Crete is the largest island in Greece and the fifth-largest island in the Mediterranean, with an area of 8,336 km2.

 Crete extends 260 km from east to west, and its north–south width varies from 60 to 12 miles.
 A mountainous spine extends the length of the island, with three principal ranges: the White Mountains or Lefka Ori in the west (2,454 m), Psiloritis in the center (which includes Mount Ida, Crete's highest point at 2,456 m), and the Dikti Mountains in the east (2,148 m).

 Geologically Crete is part of the Hellenic arc, created by the collision of the African and Eurasian tectonic plates starting 11 to 15 million years ago.
 Seas have divided Crete from the Greek and Anatolian mainlands for at least five million years.
 Crete's high mountains were uplifted 1.5 million years ago.